A year after Elijah McClain's death, activists want charges

 A year after Elijah McClain’s death, activists want chargesNew

-In the year since Elijah McClain died after being stopped by police in suburban Denver on his way home from a store, the number of people calling for justice in his case has grown to millions of people around the world.
-Like his family and activists who have been protesting over the Black man’s death from the beginning, they want the Aurora officers charged with killing McClain.
-A district attorney has said he could not pursue criminal charges because an autopsy did not determine how McClain died.
-However, the state attorney general is conducting one of several investigations related to the Aug.
-24, 2019, encounter.
+DENVER (AP) — A year after Elijah McClain was stopped by police in suburban Denver on his way home from the store, people are celebrating his life as well as calling for justice.
+People gathered on a football field on Sunday night in Denver to dance and sing and to call for the officers who confronted him to be charged.
+Last year, a district attorney said he could not pursue criminal charges because an autopsy did not determine how McClain died.
+However, the state attorney general is taking another look at whether to pursue charges in one of several investigations related to McClain’s death.